teaching-lab/stack-cs-activities/activities/sorting-algorithms/README.md

 ## Learning outcomes

-* Understand the principle of Bubble Sort and Selection Sort.
+* Understand the principle of selected sorting algorithms (in this case, Bubble Sort and Selection Sort).
-* Code both algorithms in a selected programming language.
+* Code the algorithms in a selected programming language.

 ## Setup and preparation

-* Print the number cards and cut them.
+* Print the [number cards](number-cards.pdf) and cut them.

 ## Activity overview